 \[ \begin{align} \md{\rho} = -\rho_0\nabla\cdot\mathbf{v}. \end{align} \]

 From Eq.
-(9.14) follows
+(9.14) it follows that

 \[ \begin{align} \frac{T_1 - T_0}{\Delta t} = -\frac{R_d}{c^{(v)}}T_0\nabla\cdot\mathbf{v}. \end{align} \]